-Yoga is a great way to get your energy levels up.
+It is a great way to get your energy levels up.
 It improves your posture and flexibility, helps fight back pain, and also improves your mood.
 Some poses are more appropriate for certain people like pregnant women or those who have had injuries or traumas.
-Yoga has been around for thousands of years, and there are many different forms of it.
-It is a practice with many benefits.
-Yoga helps you to relax, reduce anxiety and stress, improve your immunity, and also increase your energy levels.
+Yoga practice helps you to relax, reduce anxiety and stress, improve your immunity, and also increase your energy levels.

 3. Improves anxiety and depression

-Yoga is a great way to improve your mental health.
+It is a great way to improve your mental health.
 It can help with anxiety and depression, which are two of the most common mental health conditions in the world.
-Yoga is also very good for concentration, memory, and improving sleep quality.
+It is also very good for concentration, memory, and improving sleep quality.
 It will also help improve your physical health because it has been shown to reduce muscle tension, which can make the pain less severe.